Who is China Spree Travel?

-You can do web check in for Air China flights only — this can be done from 3 to 24 hours prior to flight departure time.
+You can do web check in for Air China flights only — this can be done from 3 to 24 hours prior to your flight departure time.
 You will still have to check in for this international flight at the airport, and show your passport, visa, and check your bags.
-You can call all airlines to pre-assign seats once the tickets are issued, and you have been given the electronic ticket numbers.
+You can call all airlines to pre-assign seats once the tickets are issued, you will be given the electronic ticket numbers.

-Can we book a one way flight from U.S. to China only, as we have other travel plans
+Can we book a one way flight from U.S. to China if we have other travel plans after our China

 Yes, we can book a one way fare.
-Our group airline contract is based on roundtrip travel, so there are not much difference between one way ticket and round trip air.
+Our group airline contract is based on roundtrip travel, so there is not much fare difference between a one way and a round trip ticket.

 What is the baggage allowance for your China tour?